maxcraig112/commenter-gpt/README.md

 Added logo to extension

-### 0.0.3
+### 0.0.5

-Fixed Issue with API key being undefined
+- Fixed max token limit for API call
+- Renamed aspects of the extension and command IDs

 ---